zaphod42/puppet-docs/source/guides/style_guide.markdown

         fedora => '0007',
       }
     }
 {% endhighlight %}

-### Defaults for Case Statements and Selectors
+### 11.2 Defaults for Case Statements and Selectors

-Case statements should have default cases.
-Additionally, the default case should fail the catalog compilation when the resulting behavior cannot be predicted on the majority of platforms the module will be used on.
+11.2.1 Case statements should have default cases.

+11.2.2 The default case should fail the catalog compilation when the resulting behavior cannot be predicted on the majority of platforms the module will be used on.
 If you want the default case to be "do nothing," include it as an explicit `default: {}` for clarity's sake.

-For selectors, default selections should only be omitted if you explicitly want catalog compilation to fail when no value matches.
+11.2.3 For selectors, default selections should only be omitted if you explicitly want catalog compilation to fail when no value matches.

 The following example follows the recommended style: